Nazanin-hub/Amazon_Vine_Analysis/README.md

    ## Summary

    Based on the last above results, the percentage of 5-star vine reviews is about 52.3% and for non-vine reviews is about 52.7%.
 So, there is not any positivity bias for reviews in the Vine program.
-One additional analysis could be considering the
+One additional analysis could be calculating the percentage of verified and non-verified purchases to see how many of 5-star review are fake.